Research Interests and Areas of Focus include…

 I am also interested in visual ethnography.
-I am working on several projects, including a photo essay of homelessness in Eugene as well as a multilingual documentary film and accompanying website exploring the immigrant farmworker experience in Oregon.
+I have worked on several projects, including a photo essay of homelessness in Eugene as well as a multilingual documentary film exploring the Latino experience in Oregon.

 As an undergraduate, I conducted research in hexagonal France on heritage, identity, and the modernization of produits de terroir (France’s regional-specific food products).